 Some people read the weekly topic reading on Sunday (or hear it at church), and then expand on that concept by doing different readings that go along with that topic throughout the week.

-Below, I’ll share a BUNCH of options (both free and paid) that you can choose from for Advent Readings with Kids.
+Below, I’ll share a BUNCH of options (free and paid) that you can choose from for Advent Readings with Kids.

 There are so many ideas out there, it’s honestly overwhelming.
 Rather than share all 1,000 advent reading options on the internet with you, I’ve narrowed down the choice to things I would actually choose to use with our own children.

 Daily Advent Reading for Kids